Application-Defined Receive Side Dispatching on the NIC

-\sysname provides reliable request delivery by ACKing every received request.
-Once an {\it ACK} is received, it notifies \sysname driver to clean the corresponding entries on the sender side.

-\Para{Handling packet loss and out-of-order packets.} Packets may get lost due to network failures~\cite{vl2}.
-Per-request timer will expire and the corresponding states on the NIC will be cleaned.
-It is the sender's responsibility to track the unACKed request and retransmit.
-Out-of-order packet arrivals may also happen due to packet loss or failures~\cite{vl2}.
-In QNP, only the first packet within a request carries dispatching information.
-Then the dispatching decision (\S\ref{ssec:qn_rsd}) can be cached for the following packets within the same request, which means that the following packets in a request can not be dispatched until the first one comes.
-However, caching every out-of-order packet will incur large on-NIC memory footprints, which is prohibitive in our case.
-To this end, we simply discard packets from a request if its first packet was not seen before, and leave it to the sender side to deal with retransmissions.
+\Para{Handling out-of-order packet arrival.} As discussed in \S\ref{ssec:design_qn_sw}, \sysname guarantees that only the first packet within a message carries information for L7 dispatch.
+Then the dispatch decision will be cached for the subsequent packets within the same message, which means that the following packets in a message can not be dispatched until the first one comes.
+However, out-of-order packet arrivals may happen due to packet loss or network failures~\cite{vl2}.
+To avoid buffering every out-of-order packet on NIC, \sysname NIC simply discards packets from a message if its first packet was not seen before, and leaves it to the upper transport to deal with retransmissions.
+Once a message's first packet is seen and processed, out-of-order arrivals of subsequent packets can be simply addressed by accessing the dispatch result cached on NIC.
+Such simplified design choices are usually adopted in the NIC design, including RDMA's go-back-N retransmission strategy~\cite{rdma_at_scale} and Tesla's TTPoE~\cite{ttpoe}, to avoid directly buffering packet contents on NIC.

-\subsection{\sysname Receive Side Dispatch}
+\subsubsection{\sysname Receive Side Dispatch}

-\sysname Receive Side Dispatch (RSD) is the hardware module responsible for mapping requests to desired RX queues based on the specified L7 dispatch rules.
-We first describe the type of dispatch rules supported by \sysname, and then elaborate how RSD is designed to match incoming requests against configured dispatch rules.
+\sysname Receive Side Dispatch (RSD) is the hardware module responsible for mapping messages to desired RX queues based on the specified L7 dispatch rules.
+We first describe the type of dispatch rules supported by \sysname, and then elaborate how RSD is designed to match incoming messages against configured dispatch rules.

-\Para{\sysname dispatch rules based on skip-and-check.} As discussed in \S\ref{ssec:challenges}, L7 dispatch usually requires rich matching rules on request fields of byte strings.
-To support this, one straightforward way is to implement on-NIC regex matching as it is effectively expressive for strings~\cite{regex_wiki}.
+\Para{\sysname dispatch rules based on skip-and-match.} As discussed in \S\ref{sec:introduction}, L7 dispatch usually requires matching message fields of byte strings against configured rules.
+To support this, one straightforward way is to implement on-NIC regex as it is effectively expressive for string matching~\cite{regex_wiki}.

-Unfortunately, reconfigurable regex matching is complex, challenging, and thus not directly applied here for two main reasons: First, directly mapping a Deterministic Finite Automata (DFA) constructed from a regex to FPGA NIC is not reconfigurable as it is required to re-synthesize; Second, implementing reconfigurable DFAs using lookup tables~\cite{rmt_parser_design} is very challenging since the number of states of DFAs grows exponentially as the complexity of regex increases~\cite{dfa_state, intro_to_automata}.
+Unfortunately, implementing reconfigurable regex matching based on Deterministic Finite Automatas (DFAs) using lookup tables~\cite{rmt_parser_design} is complex and challenging~\cite{hare} since the number of states of DFAs grows exponentially as the complexity of regex increases~\cite{dfa_state, intro_to_automata}.